nmsaamgov/nmsaamgov.github.io/_posts/2020-03-27-public-health-emergency.md

-On **March 24, 2020**, Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a []Public health emergency order temporarily regulating the sale and distribution of personal protective equipment due to shortages caused by COVID-19[]; which prevents health care providers, including Doctors of Oriental Medicine, from selling, allocating, or otherwise distributing Personal Protective Equipment (PPE) without approval from the Department of
+On **March 24, 2020**, Kathyleen M Kunkel, Cabinet Secretary for the New Mexico Department of Health, on direction from the Governor pursuant to *EO 2020-004* issued a <u>Public health emergency order temporarily regulating the sale and distribution of personal protective equipment due to shortages caused by COVID-19</u>; which prevents health care providers, including Doctors of Oriental Medicine, from selling, allocating, or otherwise distributing Personal Protective Equipment (PPE) without approval from the Department of